 22. Catch a Broadway Show

-In this part of town, we love to stay at the Kimpton Hotel Allegro, a boutique hotel with a delicious Italian restaurant and modern-decorated rooms.
+In this part of town, we love to stay at the Allegro Royal Sonesta Hotel, a boutique hotel with a delicious Italian restaurant and modern-decorated rooms.

 23. Take an Architecture Boat Tour

 Chicago is lauded for its outstanding architecture and if you want to learn more about it from a professional and get a guided tour, choose an architectural boat tour.